uwcirg/cosri-environments/base/README.md

 # Cosri Base Config

-Elements common to all deployments
+Elements common to all deployments.
+For extension only, not directly configurable.